openAMRobot/OpenAMR/CONTRIBUTING.md

 - Also make sure to search the internet (including Stack Overflow) to see if users outside of the GitHub community have discussed the issue.
 - Collect information about the bug:
   - Stack trace (Traceback)
-  - OS, Platform and Version (Windows, Linux, macOS, x86, ARM)
+  - OS, platform and version (Windows, Linux, macOS, x86, ARM)
   - Version of the interpreter, compiler, SDK, runtime environment, package manager, depending on what seems relevant.
   - Possibly your input and the output
   - Can you reliably reproduce the issue?
 And can you also reproduce it with older versions?

 <!-- omit in toc -->
-#### How Do I Submit a Good Bug Report?
+#### How do I submit a good Bug report?

 > You must never report security related issues, vulnerabilities or bugs including sensitive information to the issue tracker, or elsewhere in public.
 Instead sensitive bugs must be sent by email to <botshare.ai@gmail.com>.
 <!-- You may add a PGP key to allow the messages to be sent encrypted as well. -->